ansible-community/ansible-vault/examples/README_VAGRANT.md

   supporting plugin
 * [Ansible](http://www.ansibleworks.com/)

 Each of the virtual machines for this guide are configured with 1.5GB RAM, 2 CPU cores, and 2 network interfaces.
 The first interface uses NAT and has connection via the host to the outside world.
 The second interface is a private network and is used for Vault intra-cluster communication in addition to access from the host machine.

-The Vagrant configuration file (`Vagrantfile`) is responsible for configuring the virtual machines and a baseline OS installation.

-The Ansible playbooks then further refine OS configuration, perform Vault software download and installation, and the initialization of nodes into a ready to use cluster.
+The Vagrant configuration file, `Vagrantfile` is responsible for configuring the virtual machines and a baseline OS installation.
+The Ansible playbooks then further refine OS configuration, perform Vault software download and installation, and the initialization of Vault servers into a ready to use HA cluster.

 ## Designed for Ansible Galaxy

 This role is designed to be installed via the `ansible-galaxy` command instead of being directly run from the git repository.

 You should install it like this:

 ```
-ansible-galaxy install brianshumate.vault
+$ ansible-galaxy install brianshumate.vault
 ```

 You'll want to make sure you have write access to `/etc/ansible/roles/` since